qasim2020/playground/README.md

 # Todo

-- How do I keep the edit item page simple and easy
+- Separate the image edit route to make sure it does not slow down updation